Skip to main content

 Goose hunting is allowed on WMAs when the area is open for small game, except on managed waterfowl impoundments and managed dove fields.
 On managed waterfowl impoundments, geese may be taken by drawn hunters during the statewide goose season.

-Small game and furbearers may be hunted subject to statewide seasons and bag limits (Small Game Seasons, Dates & Limits) except as otherwise specified below and noted for a specific area listing.
+Small game and furbearers may be hunted subject to statewide seasons and bag limits (page 16) except as otherwise specified below and noted for a specific area listing.

-Small game and furbearer hunting are not allowed during quota hunts unless otherwise noted in the specific area listing.
+Small game and furbearer hunting are not allowed during quota hunts for any species unless otherwise noted in the specific area listing.

 Daylight fluorescent orange is required on small game hunts (except dove and waterfowl) concurrent with firearms deer or bear hunts.